victorabarros/golang-class-notes/Cloud_Native_Go/README.md

 - **Message Passing**       : tradicional 1 to 1
 - **WorkQueue**             : 1 to n sharing queue
-- **Remote Procedure Call** : 1 to n with n queues
+- **Remote Procedure Call** : 1 to n with n queues, each all consumers reads all messages
-- **Publish/Subscribe**     : consumer and publihser communicate each other with tow queues
+- **Publish/Subscribe**     : consumer and publihser communicate each other with two queues

 Payload formats: